Shopify/hydrogen/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've considered possible cross-platform impacts (Mac, Linux, Windows)
 - [ ] I've added a [changeset](CONTRIBUTING.md#changesets) if this PR contains user-facing or noteworthy changes
 - [ ] I've added [tests](CONTRIBUTING.md#testing) to cover my changes
+- [ ] I've added or updated the documentation

 <!--
  THANK YOU for your pull request!
 Members from the Hydrogen team will review these changes and provide feedback as soon as they are available.